tcp-software/cs-sdk/readme.md

 The [ShiftPlanning API](http://www.shiftplanning.com/api/) allows you to call modules within the ShiftPlanning [employee scheduling software](http://www.shiftplanning.com/) that respond in REST style JSON & XML.

-This repository contains the open source Javascript SDK that allows you to utilize the above on your website.
-Except as otherwise noted, the ShiftPlanning Javascript SDK is licensed under the Apache Licence, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.html)
+This repository contains the open source C# SDK that allows you to utilize the above API in your applications.
+Except as otherwise noted, the ShiftPlanning C# SDK is licensed under the Apache Licence, Version 2.0 http://www.apache.org/licenses/LICENSE-2.0.html)

 Usage